Azhar9645/weather-finder/README.md

 ---

 Replace placeholders like `<repository_url>` and `YOUR_API_KEY` with your project-specific details.
-Ensure all instructions align with how your app is set up, and if your project has extra steps (e.g., environment variables or build configurations), include them too.
+Ensure all instructions align with how your app is set up.